SS Maheno: Running aground on K'gari (Fraser Island)

 At the end of its commercial life, on 3 July 1935 Maheno left Sydney under tow by the 1,758-ton ship Oonah, a former Tasmanian Steamers Pty.
 Ltd. Bass Strait ferry, built in 1888, which along with the Maheno had been sold to the shipbreaker's yard Miyachi K.K.K. in Osaka, Japan.
 The ships were linked by a 900 ft 6.75 in wire rope.

 On the afternoon of 7 July, about 50 miles from the coast, the towline parted in a cyclone.
 Attempts to re-attach the towline failed in the heavy seas, and the Maheno, with a skeleton crew of eight men aboard, drifted off and disappeared.
 The Oonah, with its steering gear temporarily disabled, broadcast a radio message requesting assistance for Maheno, whose propellers had been removed.
-Maheno was subsequently found on 10 July by an aircraft piloted by Keith Virtue, beached off the coast of K'gari (Frasier Island).
+Maheno was subsequently found on 10 July by an aircraft piloted by Keith Virtue, beached off the coast of K'gari (Fraser Island).
 The crew had set up camp onshore, waiting for the Oonah to arrive, which it did on 12 July.
-The wreck was also the location of the marriage of Dudley Weatherley and Beatrice McLean (instead of at Townsville), at the invitation of Captain Takaka, to notes from the ship's Bechstein piano.
+In January 1936 the wreck was also the location of the marriage of Dudley Weatherley and Beatrice McLean (instead of at Townsville), at the invitation of Captain Takaka, to notes from the ship's organ.
 The stranded ship was also used as a venue for an experiment in 'rocket mail' in August 1935.

 The ship was subsequently stripped of its fittings, but attempts to refloat her failed.
 The wreck was subsequently offered for sale, but no buyers could be found for it.